armanghoreshi/CSE6242-Team121/README.txt

 5. linear_regression_ARIMA_ARIMAX.ipynb
 This notebook uses the same data inputs as #4 but uses ARIMA and ARIMAX for timeseries analysis.

+6. census_data_process.ipyb
+The script to process census raw data into one dataset

 The final tableau dashboard is published in Tableau Public: https://public.tableau.com/app/profile/arman.ghoreshi6341/viz/RemoteWorkHousingPriceAnalysis/RemoteWorkHousePriceAnalysis